 For readers who do not know me, my name is Dan Yurman and I published a blog on nuclear energy titled “Idaho Samizdat” from 2007-2012.
 After a hiatus of just reading and watching the nuclear and space exploration industries, in August 2014 I started a new blog with a more general scope.
 I remain interested in both topics.

 Topics may stray into the fields of online publishing and the news media in general.
+You’ll see some of the media items in my Twitter feed.

 This blog will be collection of news notes on things that I find interesting in these fields.
 My perspective is the “so what” question, the why, and ‘what does it mean’ of a news event.
 I do not have an agenda, point of view, and program other than a generally positive view of commercial nuclear energy and its benefits.
 I’ll try to be objective, but I do have opinions and will call them out as needed.